fanifrancs/text-iq/README.md

 # Text-IQ
-Text-IQ is simple and attractive app that can used to perform some basic functions on text.
-Functions such as keystroke/character count, auto-capitalization &amp; finding and replacing.
-Made with ❤ by Francisco.
+Inspired by JS string methods, I built this simple app to perform some basic operations on text.
+Operations include keystroke/character count, finding & replacing etc.
 Contributions are welcome.